Apex Hides the Hurt: Reception

-Overall, the novel was critically well received.
-It was highlighted among The New York Times 100 Most Notable Books of the Year, and also highlighted among 100 noteworthy books from 2006, as published by The Charleston Gazette.
-In a review in The Boston Globe, Saul Austerlitz called it a "wickedly funny new novel".
-USA Today noted, "no novelist writing today is more engaging and entertaining when it comes to questions of race, class and commercial culture than Colson Whitehead," concluding that the novel "gets to the heart of the thing, but in a delightfully roundabout way".
+The novel was critically well-received overall.
+It was highlighted among The New York Times 100 Most Notable Books of the Year and the 100 Noteworthy Books from 2006 (as published by The Charleston Gazette).
+In a review in The Boston Globe, Saul Austerlitz called it a "wickedly funny new novel."
+USA Today noted, "no novelist writing today is more engaging and entertaining when it comes to questions of race, class and commercial culture than Colson Whitehead," concluding that the novel "gets to the heart of the thing, but in a delightfully roundabout way."
 The San Francisco Chronicle gave the novel a mixed review, commenting, "It's pure joy to read writing like this, but watching Whitehead sketch out a minor character's essence with one stroke, while breathtaking, makes one wish the same treatment was afforded the people who ostensibly inhabit the novel's complex ideas."
 American trade news magazine Publishers Weekly reacted negatively to the book, writing, "Whitehead disappoints in this intriguingly conceived but static tale of a small town with an identity crisis."

 Erin Aubry Kaplan of the Los Angeles Times noted, "too often, [Whitehead] can't resist the temptation of irony, and his big ideas are sometimes overwhelmed by one wink-wink or metaphor too many."
 Kirkus Reviews praised the book, writing, "while making no attempt at depth of characterization, Whitehead audaciously blurs the line between social realism and fabulist satire."
 The Library Journal praised the book, noting, "in spare and evocative prose, Whitehead does Shakespeare one better: What's in a name, and how does our identity relate to our own sense of who we are?"
 The New York Observer was critical of the book but noted, "readers not looking for direct emotional access to the characters may find it gratifying to solve the intellectual puzzle set here by Colson Whitehead."

 Scott Esposito of webzine PopMatters gave the novel mixed comments, writing, "it is no surprise that Apex Hides the Hurt, Whitehead's third novel, is packed with a number of allegorical elements blended into a multi-layered structure.
 What's unfortunate, however, is that all this technical artistry is in the service of unremarkable themes and ideas."
 Entertainment website The A.V.
 Club complimented the book, writing, "perhaps taking his cues from his protagonist's profession, Whitehead keeps his prose as streamlined as it comes, and he uses it to craft a satiric novel in tune with a moment where marketing overshadows content and even the lowliest blogger thinks in branding terms."
-Michael McGirr of The Sydney Morning Herald called it "a book of abundant irony".
+Michael McGirr of The Sydney Morning Herald called it "a book of abundant irony."